dougeby/IntuneDocs/intune/certificates-profile-scep.md

 - If you use co-management for Intune and Configuration Manager, in Configuration Manager [set the workload slider](https://docs.microsoft.com/sccm/comanage/how-to-switch-workloads) for Resource Access Policy to **Intune** or **Pilot Intune**.
 This setting allows Windows 10 clients to start the process of requesting the certificate.

 - Although you create and assign the trusted certificate profile and the SCEP certificate profile separately, both must be assigned.
 Without both installed on a device, the SCEP certificate policy fails.
+You should ensure that any trusted root certificate profiles are also deployed to the same groups as the SCEP profile.

 > [!NOTE]
 > On iOS devices, when a SCEP certificate profile is associated with an additional profile, like a Wi-Fi or VPN profile, the device receives a certificate for each of those additional profiles.
 This results in the iOS device having multiple certificates delivered by the SCEP certificate request.
+If a single certificate is desired, you must use PKCS certificates instead of SCEP certificates.
+This is due to differences in how SCEP and PKCS certificates are delivered to devices.

 ## Next steps